 Idaho Industrial Commission Offices

 The Idaho Industrial Commission has offices throughout the state of Idaho.
 Each office serves the city where it is located, as well as the surrounding area.
-The attorneys at Goicoechea Law Offices, LLP, are focused on serving Idaho’s injured workers from Riggins to the Canadian border.
+At Goicoechea Law we focus on serving Idaho’s injured workers from Riggins to the Canadian border.
 There are three Idaho Industrial Commission Offices between Riggins and Canada:

 Lewiston Idaho Office